reorproject/reor/README.md

 ### Getting Started
-1. Download from the [Releases](https://github.com/reorproject/reor/releases) tab available currently for MacOS (Intel & Arm).
-Windows and Linux support coming soon.
+1. Download from the [Releases](https://github.com/reorproject/reor/releases) tab.
+Mac & Windows are currently supported with Linux support coming soon.
 2. Install like a normal App.

 ### Technologies